-Use Auto Defrost for meat, poultry and fish up to 6 pounds.
+Use Auto Defrost for meat, poultry and fish.
 Use Time Defrost for most other frozen foods.

-Auto Defrost automatically sets the defrosting times and power levels to give even defrosting results for meats, poultry and fish.
+Auto Defrost automatically sets the defrosting times and power levels to give even defrosting results for meats, poultry and fish weighing up to six pounds.